 Your identity is important

 Your identity is valuable.
-Without it, many of the things we take for granted - on a day to day basis - would be impossible to get.
+Without it, many of the things we take for granted on a day to day basis would be impossible to get.
 Bank accounts, passports, driving licences, mortgages and tenancies, insurance, mobile phone contracts, benefits: all of these, and many more, depend on being able to prove who you are.

 So - what if someone else was claiming to be you?
 What would happen if someone was using your identity to get products and services?

-What is Identity Crime?
+What is identity crime?

-In addition, Identity Theft and Account Takeover can be a traumatic experience for the victim.
+These are not victimless crimes.
+Fraud never is.
+Money lost to fraudsters ends up increasing the cost of services, interest rates and premiums for genuine customers.
+Identity theft and account takeover can also be traumatic for the victim.
 It can be months before the fraudster's actions are discovered, and in some cases it can take just as long to sort out the mess left behind.